Australia forges a future made from green steel

 The Australian Government’s Future Made in Australia plan identifies green metals (which includes green steel) as a priority sector for Australia’s investment in becoming a renewable energy superpower.
 The Government will drive growth in the sector by investing in skills and training, research and education.
 It will also provide financial incentives, regulatory changes and other enablers to help crowd in private investment.

 Up to A$3 billion of the A$15 billion National Reconstruction Fund (NRF) has been set aside to finance renewables and low-emissions technologies.
-This includes funding for green steel and iron.
 There is also A$1 billion set aside for value-adding in resources.

 Other sources of funding include: